pp5vx/pp5omt/README.md

-#PP5OMT

-This is a (World's First ?)
-HF WX Telemetry CW Beacon !
+This is a ( World's First ? ) HF WX Telemetry CW Beacon

 A very simple WX (Weather) CW (Continuos Wave) Beacon on HF